Technology

 Some products kill lice by physically coating them in liquid and drowning or dehydrating them.
 These types of products include Hedrin and Full Marks Solution.

 Because these products kill lice through a physical action, head lice cannot become resistant to them.
-Some do not kill the eggs (nits), though, so it's vital that the treatment is repeated after a week to kill any lice that have hatched since the first application.
+Some don't kill the eggs (nits), though, so it's vital that the treatment is repeated after a week to kill any lice that have hatched since the first application.

 Pros No insecticides, resistance unlikely, odourless

-Cons Trials have shown degrees of efficacy but more evidence is needed, re-application is needed a week later
+Cons Trials have shown degrees of efficacy but more evidence is needed, reapplication is needed a week later

 4. Natural and herbal products, and essential oils